PUNTER SOUTHALL GROUP

 PSG knows that slavery, servitude, forced labour and human trafficking (Modern Slavery) is a global and a growing issue given the rapid rise in global migration, existing in every region in the world and every type of economy.
 PSG has a zero tolerance approach to Modern Slavery of any kind.
 It is committed fully to acting ethically and with integrity and transparency in all business dealings and to putting effective systems and controls in place to safeguard against any form of Modern Slavery taking place within the business or its supply chain.

 PSG is a leading financial services company which operates primarily in the United Kingdom.
-The Group and its associated companies provide actuarial advice, pensions consultancy, administration, risk and investment services for pension scheme trustees, employers, private clients, Lloyd’s insurers and institutions.
-Our product supply chains include providers of goods and services which are predominantly based in the UK and therefore subject to the UK’s Modern Slavery Act.
+The Group and its associated companies provide workplace savings and consulting, personal financial planning, investment research and publications; investment solutions to individuals, professional advisers and charities; critical illness protection; data-driven solutions to support cost saving, process improvement and loss recovery opportunities.
+PSG’s product supply chains include providers of goods and services which are predominantly based in the UK and therefore subject to the UK’s Modern Slavery Act.

 Group Purchasing Policy; which ensures that purchases are on appropriate commercial and ethical terms;